Oyzuu/PatternPlaceholder-Android/README.md

 * All the material colors at hand with swatches or individual color getters

 ## How-to
-Intanciate a new Builder instance with a context and generate.
+Instantiate a new Builder instance with a context and generate.
 It will, by default, generate a 3 by 3 random gray mozaic.
 ```java
 Bitmap bitmap = new PatternPlaceholder.Builder(this).generate();
 ```